adrianariton/hephaestus/README.md

 ```

 ### The **brute** namespace
 The **brute** namespace consists of rough estimates of functions and is only for experimental purposes.
-It should not be used in practice, because the **big_cordic** namespace works much faster and has much more precision (100 digits).
+It should not be used in practice, because the **big** namespace works much faster and has much more precision (100 digits).

 ## H - Hephaestus More